JosephLeger/Workflow_RNA-seq/README.md

 A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

 ### STAR Raw Counts Workflow
 3. **Alignment to the genome :** Clean FASTQ files are then mapped to the previously indexed reference genome in order to identify the regions from which the reads come. **STAR** thus generates BAM files containing the reads aligned to the genome.

-4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, **MultiQC** can be directly used to pool the quality control of the BAM files resulting from the alignment.
+A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

-5. **Quantification :** This step uses **featureCounts** to convert the BAM files containing the aligned reads into a count table usable for further analyzes in R or Python.
+4. **Quantification :** This step uses **featureCounts** to convert the BAM files containing the aligned reads into a count table usable for further analyzes.

 ### RSEM Estimation Workflow
 3. **Transcripts estimation :** Clean FASTQ files are then mapped to the previously indexed reference genome in order to identify the regions from which the reads come. **STAR** and **RSEM** are used to make an estimate of the abundance of each transcript.
-Resulting .genes.results and .isoforms.results files contain respectively the results of the estimation of expression by genes or by transcripts which will be used for further analyzes in R or Python.
+Resulting .genes.results and .isoforms.results files contain respectively the results of the estimation of expression by genes or by transcripts which will be used for further analyzes.

-4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, **MultiQC** can be directly used to pool the quality control of the BAM files resulting from the alignment.
+A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

 ### Post-Processing Data Analysis
 Following data analyzes are performed locally using R or Python.
 A complete script for basic DESeq2 analysis while performing STAR Raw Counts Workflow is provided in R script folder.